+44 131 476 6500 email@example.com

 Sleeps - 20

-Sporting Deer Stalking · Mixed sporting · Salmon Fishing · Shooting in Scotland · Stalking · Trout Fishing · Walked-up grouse
+Sporting Mixed sporting · Salmon Fishing · Shooting · Stalking · Trout Fishing · Walked-up grouse

 Activities Boats · Walking / Hiking

-Nestling below a wooded hill above a curve of the Alness river, Meall Mor Lodge lies at the heart of the 19,000 acre Kildermorie Estate, acknowledged as one of the finest all-round sporting estates in Ross-shire ; an area renowned for its wildlife and magnificent scenery.
-It offers privacy and seclusion, yet is under an hour from the City of Inverness.
+Nestling below a wooded hill above a curve of the Alness river, Meall Mor Lodge lies at the heart of the 19,000 acre Kildermorie Estate in Easter Ross.
+Situated in an area renowned for its wildlife and magnificent scenery, it offers privacy and seclusion, yet is under an hour from the City of Inverness.

 The lodge is let on a self-catered basis but excellent cooks can be recommended.
 Towels, linen, toiletries are provided by the housekeeper, who also oversees the daily maid service.

-The 10 individually-styled bedrooms, each with its own en-suite bathroom provided with endless, instant hot water, comfortably sleep 20.
+Meall Mor Lodge has 10 bedrooms, each with its own en-suite bathroom and endless, instant hot water.
 Five of the suites are doubles and five are twins, of which one is handicapped-equipped and located adjacent to a suite ideal for a carer.

 If additional accommodation is required there are two delightful centrally-heated and well-equipped cottages available to rent close by the lodge.
 April Cottage sleeps 2 adults plus 2 children (bunk beds).
 May Cottage sleeps 2 (double or twin).
 Ideal for guests who like a little extra privacy or for staff.

-Set in the natural territory of red, sika and roe deer, eagle, osprey and falcon plus pine marten and otter, the lodge offers easy strolls through woodland, around lochs and across heather-clad hills to more serious outings onto high ground.
-There is fishing for trout and salmon on the estate’s six lochs (boats provided) and for salmon on a prime beat of the lower River Alness for 4 rods, (averaging 50 salmon per annum), clay pigeon shooting and limited shooting for red grouse over estate pointers and ptarmigan on the higher ground.
+Set in the natural territory of red and sika deer, eagle, osprey and falcon plus pine marten and otter, the lodge offers easy strolls through woodland, around lochs and across heather-clad hills to more serious outings onto high ground.
+There is fishing for trout and salmon on the estate’s six lochs (boats provided) and for salmon on a prime beat of the lower River Alness for 4 rods (averaging 50 salmon per annum).
+Walked-up grouse and clay pigeon shooting can be arranged.
 The estate features first-class red deer stalking, for novice and expert on two beats, both shootable in any wind, plus sika stalking in the forest areas.

 Housekeeping service, linen, towels and luxury toiletries are included.

 Dogs Dogs, whilst welcome, are not allowed in the lodge at any time, but are housed in estate kennels, each having its own run.
-The Kildermorie Estate kennels are only available by prior arrangement and there is a charge per dog of £15.
+The Kildermorie Estate kennels are only available by prior arrangement and there is a charge of £25 per kennel.

 Meall Mor Lodge can accommodate up to 20 guests in ten bedrooms all with their own bathrooms.
-The estate offers the sporting tenant salmon fishing, walked-up grouse over the estate pointers and tradtional deer stalking with garrons used to retrieve the stags.
+The estate offers the sporting tenant salmon fishing, traditional deer stalking with garrons used to retrieve the stags.
 Loch Morie and the estate hill lochs provides excellent brown trout fishing.